Does the question, “What’s the difference between an S-Corp vs C-Corp making you confused?”

 - High filing fees – Filing all of the required documents and paying fees to the corporation’s state can get to be pretty expensive.

 - No loss deduction option – If the company has a loss, shareholders can’t deduct it on their personal income tax returns like S Corporations can.
+So, when debating over c corporation vs s corporation, the S corp is preferable within this scenario.

 - Protection – The S Corporation limits the liability of its shareholders.
 This means that shareholders aren’t personally responsible for finances or legal issues of the business.